philschmid/easyllm/docs/prompt_utils.md

 # Prompt utilities

-The `prompt_utils`  module contains functions to assist with converting Message's Dictonaries into prompts that can be used with `ChatCompletion` clients.
+The `prompt_utils`  module contains functions to assist with converting Message's Dictionaries into prompts that can be used with `ChatCompletion` clients.

 ## Llama 2 Chat builder